Building Raised Garden Beds From Used Pallets For Nearly FREE

 Here is a step by step guide on building raised garden beds from old pallets.
-We use this way of building raised beds because it is as good as free.
+We use this way of building raised beds a lot in our garden because it is as good as free and quick to build.

-It is easy and simple and anyone who can handle a hammer and a saw can build one of these in no time!
+It is easy and simple to do.
+Anyone who can handle a hammer and a saw can build one of these in no time!

 These beds are surprisingly durable.
 Some of ours are at least 4 years old and are still as good as on day one!
 Cover them with hoops and some floating row covers like these and you will have a raised bed producing vegetables for you for most of the year.

 Using the full height of a pallet would require a lot of material for filling the raised bed afterwards.
-So I recommend that you cut them in half.
+So I recommend that you cut the pallets in half for building raised garden beds.
 Choose the better side and cut along the middle stringer.
-You need the side with two stringers for building the bed.
+Use the side with two stringers for building the bed.

 From the other side saw off some pieces of top board.
 You will need them to nail the pallets together.
 Keep the left over stringer as a brace so the weight of the soil does not push the bed apart in the middle.